adithyabsk/prajna/README.md

 ## Future Work

+- [ ] There was a bug with the gulp.js task to copy the minified version of bootstrap, jquery, and popper to the `_vendor` folder
+  - It works when we use the CDN versions of the libraries.
+This likely means that there either is an issue with the version that I am copying over or the minified gulp copies are somehow wrong.
+- [ ] Add syntax highlighting to the solidity snippet in create-puzzle page.
-- [ ] Set this project's own power's of tau pot file
+- [ ] Use this project's own power's of tau pot file
 - [ ] Figure out how to make the zkey file smaller (it's still 14MB)
   * The size for SHA256 was 21GB
+- [ ] Add zkey export functionality
+- [ ] Automate the process of publishing puzzle smart contracts